St. Pauli Norwegian Evangelical Lutheran Church

 Today, Big Stone County remains a picturesque rural area, with a rich history that is preserved in its museums and landmarks.
 It continues to be a thriving community, balancing its traditional roots with modern developments and opportunities for residents and visitors alike.

-This timeline provides a condensed summary of the historical journey of Big Stone County, Minnesota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Big Stone County, Minnesota.

 • 1862 - Big Stone County is established as a county in Minnesota.